pgailinas/videoqa-representation-comparison/docs/index.md

 This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset, pretrained CLIP representations, and the Qwen2-VL-7B multimodal foundation model.

-The project evaluates three complementary VideoQA pipelines.
-The first establishes a baseline using Qwen2-VL and the original NExT-QA videos.
-The second performs representation-based VideoQA using pretrained `clip_video` representations together with shared `clip_text` representations.
-The third evaluates self-supervised `autoencoder_video` representations using the same shared `clip_text` representations.
+The project evaluates three complementary VideoQA pipelines: (1) a Qwen2-VL baseline operating directly on the original videos, (2) representation-based VideoQA using pretrained CLIP video representations, and (3) representation-based VideoQA using self-supervised autoencoder video representations.

-Both representation-based pipelines use the same shared `clip_text` question-answer representations and a common evaluation framework.
-The active representation-based experiment may use cosine similarity or one of several learned multimodal fusion classifiers, allowing both the video representation source and the prediction method to be evaluated independently.
+Both representation-based pipelines use shared CLIP question-answer representations and a common evaluation framework, allowing different video representations and prediction methods to be compared independently.

-Experiments are conducted using a staged evaluation methodology consisting of development-mode experimentation followed by full-validation evaluation.
-The modular notebook workflow provides a reproducible research environment for investigating how different video representations influence downstream VideoQA performance.

 ## Motivation and Research Problem